 In addition to some oils

-The table presents data on the critical temperatures of some oils (in degrees Celsius) at which they decompose and release carcinogenic toxic substances that primarily affect the liver.
+The table provides data on the critical temperatures of some oils (in degrees Celsius), at which they decompose and release carcinogenic toxic substances that primarily affect the liver.

 • Walnut oil.